-There will be cases of unacceptable behaviour where it will be in the best interests of the school community and/or the student involved, for the student to be removed from the school for a period of time or completely.
+There may be cases of continued disobedience/aggressive behaviour/persistent or serious misbehaviour where it will be in the best interests of the school community and/or the student involved, for the student to be removed from the school for a period of time or completely.
 Suspension and expulsion are options available to the Principal in such circumstances.